Neurosphere: Auditory Restoration

 Researchers are exploring the use of neural stem cells (NSCs) obtained from neurospheres to aid in the regrowth of inner ear neurons and hair cells.
 Hu et al. transplanted adult mice NSCs into normal and deafened inner ears of guinea pigs.
-Prior to implantation, the NSCs were treated with neurogenin 2 protein to encourage proliferation of the intended inner ear cells.
-They concluded that adult NSCs were indeed able to survive and differentiate in the injured inner ear, and that this type of therapy could possibly act to restore auditory function in hearing impaired subjects.
+Before implantation, the NSCs were treated with neurogenin 2 protein to encourage the proliferation of the intended inner ear cells.
+They concluded that adult NSCs were indeed able to survive and differentiate in the injured inner ear and that this type of therapy could act to restore auditory function in hearing-impaired subjects.
 This experiment also indicates that genetic engineering can contribute to the success of generating specific progenitor cells of interest.

 Limitations

 However useful the neurosphere culture has been for biological studies of developmental processes and the functional assay for testing neuronal characteristics, there are several limitations to the method.

 First, the neurosphere culture formation is highly sensitive to the procedure, as the creation is contingent on the system used to create the culture.
-Variation in cell density, different constituents or concentrations of factors in the media and method, method and frequency of passaging, and whether the neurosphere is dissociated before differentiation can lead to differences in both the composition of cell types and properties within each neurosphere.
+Variations in cell density, different constituents or concentrations of factors in the media and method, method and frequency of passaging, and whether the neurosphere is dissociated before differentiation can lead to differences in both the composition of cell types and properties within each neurosphere.
 This poses a problem for consolidating and interpreting data, even within the same study.

 Another problem with the system arises from the nature of suspension cultures (in vitro) : individual cells cannot easily be carefully monitored.
 Since the neuronic capacity of the neurosphere-expanded cells diminishes after an extended number of passages, the lack of monitoring adds further complexity to the neurosphere method.

 Finally, only a small percentage of cells within each heterogeneous sphere have the potential to form neurospheres, and even fewer cells actually fulfill the criteria for being neural stem cells.
 Neurospheres each contain cells at multiple stages of differentiation, including stem cells, proliferating neural progenitor cells, postmitotic neurons, and glia.
-Moreover, the heterogeneity of the neurosphere increases with its size, since more and varied cell types arise with a longer time in culture.
+Moreover, the heterogeneity of the neurosphere increases with its size, since more and more varied cell types arise with a longer time in culture.